The-Migus-Group/authentication-panel/oidc-authentication.md

-In line with Linked Data principles, a [WebID](https://dvcs.w3.org/hg/WebID/raw-file/tip/spec/identity-respec.html) is a HTTP URI that, when dereferenced, resolves to a profile document that is structured data in an [RDF format](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/).
+In line with Linked Data principles, a [WebID](https://dvcs.w3.org/hg/WebID/raw-file/tip/spec/identity-respec.html) is a HTTP URI that, when dereferenced, resolves to a profile document that is structured data in an [RDF 1.1 format](https://www.w3.org/TR/rdf11-concepts/).
 This profile document allows people to link with others to grant access to identity resources as they see fit.
-WebIDs are an underpinning principle of the Solid movement and are used as a primary identifier for Users and Client applications in this specification.
+WebIDs are an underpinning principle of the Solid ecosystem and are used as a primary identifier for Users and Client applications in this specification.

 # Basic Flow